zmyer/graal/docs/reference-manual/languages/llvm/compatibility.md

 ahead-of-time on the bitcode, while other optimizations are better left for the dynamic compilation of Graal, when profiling information is available.

-In principle, all optimizations levels should work, but for best results we suggest compiling the bitcode with optimization level `-O1`.
+In principle, all optimization levels should work, but for best results we suggest compiling the bitcode with optimization level `-O1`.

 Cross-language interoperability will only work when the bitcode is compiled